 Although there haven't been any terrorist attacks in Belize's recent history, they shouldn't be ruled out so remain vigilant at all times.

 SCAMS RISK : MEDIUM

-Scams are common in Belize, so double check your change, never pay anything upfront and negotiate everything in advance.
+Scams are common in Belize, so double check your change, never pay anything upfront, and negotiate everything in advance.
 Be very careful around ATMs and be wary of people trying to distract you.
 Also, be careful around children as they're probably trying to distract you too - they are skillful pickpockets.

 WOMEN TRAVELERS RISK : MEDIUM

 It isn’t a good idea for a woman to be going anywhere alone in Belize.
-It isn’t safe even for groups of people to be walking along Belize during night, or for men during the day, so it would be best for women to hit the streets accompanied by someone.
+It isn’t safe even for groups of people to be walking along with Belize during the night, or for men during the day, so it would be best for women to hit the streets accompanied by someone.
 It goes without saying that you should stay away from poorly lit and deserted streets and areas and from people that are visibly intoxicated or under the influence.